gmmorris/meze-docs/componentization.md

 ## Rachel's Trifle
 Backbone, though, as it turned out, was not the be-all and end-all solution to our problems.

-While we leveraged the benefits of MVC and other patterns to lay out our architecture into multitiered Object Oriented designs, striving for separation of concerns by layering our modules, designing inheritance chains meant to improve code reuse and reduce complexity, we would inevitably hit the same wall.
+We would leverage the benefits of MVC to break down our architecture into multitiered Object Oriented designs.
+This allowed us to strive for separation of concerns by layering our modules and to design inheritance chains meant to improve code reuse and reduce complexity, but it seemed we would always inevitably hit the same wall.

 As a codebase would grow, requirements changed and assumptions were discovered to be incorrect, we often find that our abstractions begin to fail us.